Do you recall your workplace and its employees being satisfied with the HR department?

 These practices impact your executives as well as your firm’s potential growth opportunities too.

 A survey by an independent body in the United States found that 1 out of 3 individuals want to leave their job or switch to better opportunities because of the HR’s inability to perform.

 These metrics are concerning.
 Every employee has immense potential that often goes unnoticed by the Human Resources department.

 So, if you’re a part of human resource management, We have some insightful tips that can lead your organization to develop into an employee-friendly organization.

-But before get into tips, let's under the reasons why employees hate HR
+But before get into tips, lets understand the reasons why employee hate HR

 Let us dive deeper into understanding this resentment towards HR and how they can improve and change this perception.